apache/nuttx/configs/sama5d3x-ek/README.txt

         configuration needs to be recalibrated.

       2013-8-3:  SDRAM configuration and RAM test usage have been verified and are functional.
-I not some issues now; Occassionally, SDRAM is not functional on initial boot.
-Or is initially not functional but improves with accesses.
+I note some issues; occassionally, SDRAM is not functional on initial boot or is initially not functional but improves with accesses.
 Clearly, more work needs to be done.

         Here is another strange observation:  SDRAM accesses tend to